SovereignCloudStack/standards/Standards/scs-0123-v1-mandatory-and-supported-IaaS-services.md

 ## Conformance Tests

 The presence of the mandatory OpenStack APIs will be tested in [this test-script](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/mandatory-services/mandatory-iaas-services.py)
-The test will further check, whether the object store endpoint is compatible to s3.
+The test will further check whether the object-store endpoint is compatible to s3.